thesolesupplier/anno/README.md

 # **Anno**

-Anno is a GitHub deployment annotator that uses AI to summarise code changes released in a deployment.
+Anno is a serverless Rust application that leverages GitHub webhook events and AI to review PRs and summarise code changes released in production deployments.

-The entrypoint is the `/workflow` endpoint, which receives deployment events from GitHub.
-When a successful deployment event is received, Anno retrieves the code changes and commits since the last successful deployment, summarises them using ChatGPT or Claude, and then posts the summary to a Slack channel.

 ## **Local Development**